RodCyb3Dev/Deploying-Bedrock-for-WordPress-on-DigitalOcean/README.md

 # Create a database for WordPress (DB_NAME):
 CREATE DATABASE wordpress;

-# Create a MySQL user and grant privileges (DB_USER, DB_HOST, and DB_PASSWORD):
+# Create a new user with a password using the CREATE USER statement:
+CREATE USER 'db'@'localhost' IDENTIFIED BY 'db_password';

+# Grant Privileges on the wordpress database:
-GRANT ALL ON wordpress.* TO 'wordpressuser'@'localhost' IDENTIFIED BY 'password';
+GRANT ALL PRIVILEGES ON wordpress.* TO 'db'@'localhost';

+# Apply the changes by flushing the privileges:
 FLUSH PRIVILEGES;

+# Exit the MySQL shell:
 EXIT;
 ```